ispeakc0de/litmus-openebs-docs/docs/installation.md

 The control plane pods `openebs-provisioner`, `maya-apiserver` and `openebs-snapshot-operator` should be running.
 If you have configured nodeSelectors , check if they are scheduled on the appropriate nodes by listing the pods through `kubectl get pods -n openebs -o wide`

+The resiliency of the control plane pods can be tested by `litmus` (A chaos-engineering framework).
+For more details [refer](https://docs.litmuschaos.io/docs/next/openebs-control-plane-validation/)

 **Verify StorageClasses:**